oz123/mate-de-gentoo/README.md

    (Donations should go to oz dot tiram _at_ gmail dot com), I'll mention you here for supporting my work.

+## Goodies

+ * I added some other packages here which are not officially mate.
+These are packages which I see fit, and that belong IMHO to the mate eco-systemonly (for example the mate-dock-applet).

 ## Contributing ebuilds